 Page

-Introduction and Citizens' Oversight Committee Member Listing 1
+Introduction

-Independent Auditors' Report 2
+Independent Auditors' Report2

 FINANCIAL SECTION

-Balance Sheet 4
+Balance Sheet4

-Statement of Revenues, Expenditures and Changes in Fund Balance 5
+Statement of Revenues, Expenditures, and Changes in Fund Balance5

-Notes to Financial Statements 6
+Notes to the Financial Statements6

 OTHER INDEPENDENT AUDITORS' REPORTS

-Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 11
+Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards11

-Report on Performance 13
+Independent Auditors' Report on Performance13

 AUDIT PROCEDURES AND RESULTS SECTION

-Audit Procedures and Results 14
+Audit Procedures and Results14

-Schedule of Findings and Recommendations 16
+Schedule of Findings and Recommendations

-SOLANA BEACH SCHOOL DISTRICT MEASURE JJ BOND BUILDING FUND INTRODUCTION AND CITIZENS' OVERSIGHT COMMITTEE MEMBER LISTING JUNE 30.
-2022
+SOLANA BEACH SCHOOL DISTRICT MEASURE JJ BOND BUILDING FUND INTRODUCTION JUNE 30, 2023

-The Solana Beach School District was established in 1887.
-The District boundaries include the City of Solana Beach, the City of San Diego, Fairbanks Ranch, Rancho Santa Fe, and portions of Carmel Valley and Pacific Highlands Ranch.
+The Solana Beach School District was established in 1925.
+The District boundaries include the City of Solana Beach and portions of the Cities of Del Mar, Rancho Santa Fe, and San Diego.
 The District currently operates one preschool and seven elementary schools.